simphony/simphony-mayavi/doc/source/mayavi2.rst

 Mayavi2
 =======

 The Simphony-Mayavi library provides a set of tools to easily create mayavi ``Source`` instances from SimPhoNy CUDS containers.
-With these tools one can use the SimPhoNy libraries and enviroment for inside the Mayavi2 application, as it is demonstrated in the examples.
+With the provided tools one can use the SimPhoNy libraries to work inside the Mayavi2 application, as it is demonstrated in the examples.

 .. rubric:: Source from a CUDS Mesh